 SOPHIE TERMYN, LICSW

-Sophie Termyn is a licensed independent clinical social worker who specializes in delivering cognitive-behavioral therapy (CBT) to children and adolescents with anxiety, OCD and depression.
-She also specializes in providing Parent-Child Interaction Therapy (PCIT) to young children diagnosed with selective mutism and their caregivers.
+Sophie Termyn is a licensed independent clinical social worker who specializes in delivering cognitive-behavioral therapy (CBT) to children and adolescents with anxiety, OCD, selective mutism and disruptive behaviors.
+In addition to individual treatment, Ms. Termyn often provides coaching and support to parents of children with anxiety and disruptive behaviors.
+Ms. Termyn has been trained in a variety of evidence-based treatments, including Exposure and Response Prevention (ERP), Supportive Parenting for Anxious Childhood Emotions (SPACE), Parent-Child Interaction Therapy (PCIT) for selective mutism, and Acceptance and Commitment Therapy (ACT).
 Ms. Termyn has worked in a variety of settings, including outpatient, school and day treatment.

 Prior to joining The Concord Center, Ms. Termyn worked as a school-based psychotherapist for The Home for Little Wanderers.
-In this role, Ms. Termyn engaged middle school students coping with anxiety, depression, and trauma in CBT.
+In this role, Ms. Termyn provided individual CBT to middle school students coping with anxiety, depression, and trauma.

 Ms. Termyn is a member of the National Association of Social Workers (NASW).